statiqdev/Statiq.Framework/BUILDING.md

 ## From Visual Studio

-If you want to open and build Statiq from Visual Studio, the main solution is in the root folder as `StatiqFramework.sln`.
+If you want to open and build Statiq from Visual Studio, the main solution is in the root folder as `Statiq.Framework.sln`.